k-0/MMM-Canteen/README.md

 | `animationSpeed` | Speed of the update animation (in milliseconds).<br>If you don't want that the module blinks during an update, set the value to `0`. <br> **Possible values:** `0` - `5000` | Integer | `500` |
 <!-- prettier-ignore-end -->

+## Special Thanks

+- [Michael Teeuw](https://github.com/MichMich) for creating the inspiring project [MagicMirror²](https://github.com/MichMich/MagicMirror).
+- The great community of MagicMirror² that keeps this impressive project alive and permanently improves it.
+- [k-0](https://github.com/k-0) for initiating this module 2019 and maintaining it until 2020.
+- All contributors for finding and fixing errors in this module.

 ## Contributing

-If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/k-0/MMM-Canteen/issues) in this repository.
+If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/KristjanESPERANTO/MMM-Canteen/issues) in this repository.

 Pull requests are of course also very welcome 🙂